RudneiBertolJr/ansible-satellite6-installer/README.md

 - 2) Store the manifest under the directory "files" in this role. ~/ansible-satellite6-install/files

-- 3) Create a playbook as the following instance:
+- 3) Create a playbook as the following instance or use the project example:

 ~~~
 cat playbook_install_sat.yml